-The non-intrusive EXALEAD Sourcing & Standardization Intelligence solution makes it easy to achieve these goals through an advanced machine learning technology that automates previously time-consuming tasks, such as identifying and reducing duplicates enterprise-wide, enriching and standardizing catalogs, and locating existing preferred parts in seconds.
+The non-intrusive EXALEAD Sourcing & Standardization Intelligence solution makes it easy to achieve these goals.
+Advanced machine learning technology automates previously time-consuming tasks, such as:

+- · Identifying and reducing duplicates enterprise-wide, - · Enriching and standardizing catalogs, and - Locating existing preferred parts in seconds.